cedricxie/RoboND-DeepLearning-Project/README.md

 ### Fully Convolutional Neural Network Model

 A fully convolutional neural network (FCN) with the encoder-decoder structure of is implemented in the project.
 The architecture of the model is demonstrated in the following figure.
+In this figure, both the encoder and decoder have two layers.
 The sizes of each layer is described.

 ![Network Model](figures/network1.png)

+In the implementation later, a three-layer network in the encoder and decoder have been implemented as well to compare their difference in performance.

 #### Encoder
 The encoder here with separable convolution is to extract features in the image.
 The separable convolutions have fewer parameters compared to traditional convolutions and their advantages are: